dthanh142/bc-interop/README.md

 Seed values are read from the [`config`](config.py) module.

 ### Blockchain Setup

-See descriptions in SETUP.md for instruction to setup the local nodes.
+See descriptions in [SETUP.md](SETUP.md) for instruction to setup the local nodes.

+#### Hyperledger Sawtooth Adapter
+The Hyperledger Sawtooth adapter does not support python 3.6.
+It was therefore removed from the requirements.txt.
+To use the Sawtooth Hyperledger adapter either use Python 3.5 (refactor adapter accordingly i.e. `f"{}"`) or use the workaround listed in setup.md (only tested on MacOS).

 ### Useful docker commands
 Stop and remove all docker container: